PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

 ## That is rash!
 Are there any redeeming features?

-- Well, if I had to say something nice, the best I can do is the statement "do not reply to this email."
+- Well, if I had to say something nice, the best I can do is to praise the statement
+"do not reply to this email."
 Most such real emails like to have a `noreply@domain.com` kinda of email address, implying if you reply to it, it will be ignored.
 So that specific bit of the phishing email is